-Binoculars are two telescopes linked together and viewed separately by each eye.
+Binoculars are two telescopes linked together.
 To produce a crisp and perfectly merged image, lenses and prisms inside the binocular barrels should be perfectly aligned or “collimated”.
 When the two images produced become identical the brain will view the image as one.

-Frequent use or rough handling may result in these two getting misaligned.
+Rough handling may result in these two images getting misaligned.
 Mis-collimated binoculars will result in poorly defined, overlapping images or cat’s eye-shaped images in each eyepiece.
 Any minor change in alignment or merging may result in subtle effects that can cause eye strain, headache, and fatigue.

 Most manufacturers allow users repairing binoculars alignment to some extent by themselves.
 Adjustable tilt setscrews are built on each barrel to adjust the prisms accordingly until images are back in alignment.
 Usually, a slight tweaking of the setscrews that tilt the prisms nearest the eyepieces should do the job.
 But, when in doubt, it’s best to get help rather than doing it yourself.
 Not all repairs can be done on your own; fixing issues concerning the lenses should be done by the manufacturer or a professional.